 - Season with black pepper and salt, to your taste, but this loves black pepper.

 - Take a different frying pan and put in 2 tablespoons of oil and heat.
 Take the chicken breast and place in the pan and season with Salt and Black pepper.
 Fry for 2-3 mins each side (depending on how thick it is).
 Place a knob of butter in the pan and let it melt and keep spooning it over the chicken to make it tender and juicy.
 Turn the pan off and cover the chicken with tin foil for 2-3 mins whilst still in the pan.
 You can if you wish place the chicken in a pre heated oven (180c) instead after the sealing stage.

 I serve this in a large pasta bowl, or a soup bowl (as pictured), but a plate will suffice too!

 - Spoon the stew in the bowl (or plate)

 - Cut the chicken into 2cm thick slices and lay along the top of the stew (as pictured)

 - Sprinkle the chopped parsley over the completed dish.

 - Eat and enjoy your creation..you deserve it!

 I hope that you enjoy this recipe and that the method is easy to follow.
-This is the first recipe I have posted on here, I will post more pictures of the method when I re cook the dish next time.
-Feedback welcomed.
+This is the first recipe I have posted on here, I will post more pictures of the method when I re-cook the dish next time.
+Feedback welcome.